zhaqenl/zhaqenl.github.io/en/src/excerpts.md

   Zetet: “Knowing only gray, you conclude that all grays are the same shade.
 You mock the simplicity of the two-color view, yet you replace it with a one-color view . . .”

+##### Jerry Cleaver

+- What does you in is not failure to apply some high-level, intricate, complicated technique.
+It’s overlooking the basics.
+Not keeping your eye on the ball.

 ##### Robin Hanson